cuvent/react-native-matrix-sdk/README.md

 **Attention:** This is still under development and not ready for being used, yet.
-Any contribution is welcomed (especially if you have iOS/Swift/Obj-C skills).
+Any contribution is welcomed (especially if you have iOS/Swift/Obj-C skills). the most recent versions are the `*-alpha*` versions, don't use any other!

 ## Getting started